 A virtual server is identified by a set of labels.
-The sources (aka consumers) and destinations (aka providers) for a virtual server can be assigned different labels, which could place them in the same group or a different group in Illumination.
+The consumers and providers for a virtual server can be assigned different labels, which could place them in the same group or a different group in Illumination.
 See Groups in Illumination in the Visualization Guide for information.